proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_102.md

 - How to run a Flutter app
 - How to use Hot reload to refresh your app without recompiling

-(Infobox): While Flutter is compatible with Windows, macOS, and Linux, if you are interested in building applications for Apple's platforms (iOS and macOS), you will need a Mac to build your app.
+> While Flutter is compatible with Windows, macOS, and Linux, if you are interested in building applications for Apple's platforms (iOS and macOS), you will need a Mac to build your app.
+{is-info}

 # Technical requirements